-Prayer 7-8-20
+Prayer 7/8/20

 -

-Confederate monument in Cape boxed up, prepared for relocation8Less than 24 hours after a vote authorizing its removal, the Confederate monument in Ivers Square in downtown Cape Girardeau was boxed up Tuesday afternoon and made ready for an undetermined new venue.
+Confederate monument in Cape boxed up, prepared for relocation11Less than 24 hours after a vote authorizing its removal, the Confederate monument in Ivers Square in downtown Cape Girardeau was boxed up Tuesday afternoon and made ready for an undetermined new venue.
 Scott Meyer, city manager, said people...

 -